 Later that year Barclays was fined £72m for entering into a £1.9 billion transaction which might have been used to launder money or finance terrorism.

-To cap it all, the National Audit Office, reporting in February 2016, concluded that the Financial Conduct Authority did not know whether its activities were in fact reducing the overall scale of mis-selling to customers, and banks' handing of complaints had been 'poor'.
+The National Audit Office, reporting in February 2016, concluded that the Financial Conduct Authority did not know whether its activities were in fact reducing the overall scale of mis-selling to customers, and banks' handing of complaints had been 'poor'.

 Analysis --- The underlying causes of the problems in the financial services are structural.
 Those who take the risks are not those who get stuck with the bill when it all goes wrong.
 The losers can be the shareholders, but many banks even became 'too big to fail' in which case risk-taking by City traders is like playing Russian roulette with someone else's head.
 Those traders who do not make money are soon fired, of course, but even that is counterproductive.
 "When you can be out of the door in five minutes, your horizon becomes five minutes", said one City worker.